joaopaulovw/joaopaulovw/README.md

 I'm software engineer and Javascript enthusiastic.

-- 🔭 I’m currently i'm working as a full-stack developer at Amura Sistemas.
+- 🔭 I’m currently working as a full-stack developer at Amura Sistemas.
 - 🌱 I’m currently (and always) learning Javascript & CSharp.

 **Skills**